deislabs/wagi-dotnet/docs/configuring_and_running.md

     - `entrypoint` (default: `_start`): The name of the function within the module.
 This will directly execute that function.
 Most WASM/WASI implementations create a `_start` function by default.
 An example of a module that declares 3 entrypoints can be found [here](https://github.com/technosophos/hello-wagi).
     - `volumes`: Key value pairs of strings where the key is an path in the WASM module and the value is a path in the host environment.
 Each entry respresents a host directory that is made available to the module at runtime.
     - `httpmethod` (default: `GET`): the HTTP method for requests to be mapped.
 Can be either GET or POST.
+    - `authorize` (default: `false`): specifies that the module should only be accessible to authenticated users.
+    - `roles` : An array of roles that the user must belong to in order to access the module.
+    - `policies` : An array of policies that the user must satisfy to in order to access the module.

 Here is a brief example of a configuration file that declares two routes: